Curated by nico wheadon

 Jordan Nassar, A Day as Single as A Cherry-Flower, 2020, courtesy the artist

 Across the exhibition, the radical imagination takes many forms.
 Historical archives are refigured into dynamic sites of conscience through which to combat historical erasure and build contemporary representation.
 Migration is studied not solely as an index of colonial oppression but also as a practice of sustainability and strategy for surviving a precarious future.
 Joy and leisure are recast as modes of resistance and rights owed us all, and not just luxuries or pastimes of the rich.
-And meditation and restoration are asserted as vital practices accessible to each of us as we set about the arduous work getting free.
+And meditation and restoration are asserted as vital practices accessible to each of us as we set about the arduous work of getting free.
 While Somewhere in Advance of Nowhere focuses on freedom dreaming in contemporary art, the diversity of approaches adopted by its artists speaks to the importance of reading art in the context of the social, cultural, and political forces that shape it.
 The exhibition focuses on art, not as a static object to be consumed but rather as a revolutionary process that—as Kelly asserts—“can and must transform us.”

 Artists in the Exhibition

 Cannupa Hanska Luger

 Zora J Murff

 Wanda Raimundi Ortiz